 I applied for the program more than 3 years ago.
 Will my previous file still be acceptable?

 Some information might still be acceptable to use for the current application period; however you may have to retake courses that have expired due to stale credits.
-Be sure you have updated your ACT score as it must have been taken within three years of the application.
+Be sure you have updated your ACT score as it must have been taken within ten years of the application.

 I currently hold a higher education degree.
 Do I still have to take the ACT?